VynOpenSource/HeightDetection/README.md

 Working at height is one of the biggest cause of fatalities and major injuries.
 It includes falls from high raised platforms, ladders or through fragile surfaces.

-So we have trained a machine learning model to detect if a person is working at a height in given image.
+So we have trained a deep learning model to detect if a person is working at a height in given image.
+Technique used is fine tuning of Resnet50 architecture.
+Image Augmentation was used to increase Dataset.
+Frame work used is Tensorflow.

 ## Pipeline
 ![Pipeline](https://github.com/VynOpenSource/HeightDetection/blob/main/src/readmeImages/pipe.png)